 There is a great deal of complexity of the far reaching nature of the PPSA.
 Documents may include clauses that constitute security interests even though those clauses are only incidental to the primary purpose of the document.
 For example, a guarantee that includes a charging clause covering personal property becomes a security agreement and a subordination agreement or guarantee that includes turnover trust provisions and becomes a security agreement if it secures payment or performance of an obligation.
 It is the charging or turnover trust provisions that change the characterisation of the transaction from unsecured to secured for PPSA purposes.
 Furthermore, a security interest under the PPSA is likely to be characterised as a legal interest when the rights of the secured party are in competition with another person whose interest in property the subject of the security interest arises outside the PPSA.
 Proper legal advice in from a Commercial Lawyer may be of great assistance in explaining all features and applicability of the PPSA.

 If you would like further information or wish to discuss your PPSA matter with us please do not hesitate to contact us by telephone on (02) 9233 4048 or by email to email@example.com.
-Please peruse our "Locations" tab to see our other branch locations.
+Please peruse our "Locations" tab to see our locations.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.